firebase/genkit/README.md

 - **Retrieval-augmented generation:** Create apps that provide accurate and contextually relevant responses by grounding generation with your own data sources.
     - Example: [Build AI features powered by your data](https://firebase.google.com/codelabs/ai-genkit-rag#0)

+- **Other use cases:** Conversational interfaces, creative generation, text summarization, language translation, and more!

 ## Who should use Genkit?